nicolashery/cjs-umd/README.md

 2. Everything is compiled into a single bundle thanks to the [pure-cjs](https://github.com/RReverser/pure-cjs) builder.

-3. The default pure-js UMD snippet at the head of the bundle is replaced with a custom snippet that includes the require statements for the external dependencies, as well as the definition of the custom `_requireDep()` function.
+3. The pure-cjs bundle is wrapped in a UMD statement using [umd-wrap](https://github.com/nicolashery/umd-wrap).

 ## Examples